Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Your bite and jaw alignment affect lip symmetry.
 If your teeth sit unevenly or your jaw tilts to one side, your lips follow that position.
 Dental work or braces can sometimes shift how your lips rest.
 This is common after orthodontic treatment or tooth extractions.

-Impact of Previous Lip Fillers or Filler Migration
+Impact of Previous Cosmetic Lip Treatments

 This does not indicate a complication in most cases and can be assessed during a clinical review.